 13. Bam Margera wanted Mike Tyson to bite off part of his ear for a stunt during the filming of Jackass 3.
 Paramount even contacted Tyson and asked, to which Tyson got offended and said "no".

-14. A woman named Venetia Phair who (at age 11) suggested they name the newly-discovered trans-Neptunian celestial body "Pluto" lived long enough to see the International Astronomical Union demote Pluto to the status of "dwarf planet", 76 years later.
+14. A girl named Venetia Phair at the age of 11 suggested they name the newly-discovered trans-Neptunian celestial body "Pluto."
+She lived long enough to see the International Astronomical Union demote Pluto to the status of "dwarf planet", 76 years later.

 15. In 1970, Orville Redenbacher paid a marketing firm $13,000 to come up with a name for his popcorn company.
 Their advice was to call it "Orville Redenbacher's".